petecarapetyan/webappwriter/docs/fins/installation/withPresets.md

 Finished themes could eventually be installed [as rocket presets, like this long since deprecated theme](https://www.npmjs.com/package/@webappwriter/not-alphabet-rocket-theme).
 The install process works perfectly, but it totally works against the personalization/customization process.

-This is because it installs the theme files as finished products.
-Nope, you want to be adjusting those guys, and you also want to be able know which ones are different from the default rocket files, and how.
+This is because your theme files are all mixed up with rocket files in the _\_merged_... folders, so there is no way that anyone who is not already a rocket genius can know where to proceed with the customization and personalization process.

-So that's why Fins don't go this route.
+So that's why Fins don't go this route, even though it is technically very easy to produce the presets.